supertuxkart/stk-website/wiki/FAQ.md

 First, have a look at the [Get involved](Community) page.
 It should contain all the information you need to start with coding, modeling, designing or whatever you'd like to do.

-Before you start, you should contact the current developers and artists through the [IRC](https://web.libera.chat/?channels=#supertuxkart) or the forum (new forum coming soon!) and tell us what you want to achieve.
+Before you start, you should contact the current developers and artists through the [forum](https://forum.supertuxkart.net/) or the [IRC](https://web.libera.chat/?channels=#supertuxkart) and tell us what you want to achieve.
 This will greatly improve the chance that you contribution will be accepted.

 {% end_liquid %}